Harika061/Selectiva-Assessments/README.md

 # Selectiva-Assessments

-This repository contains both basic and advanced SQL questions and answers.
+This repository contains both basic and advanced SQL queries.
 Thank you.